hasura/graphql-engine/docs/graphql/manual/schema/default-values/sql-functions.rst

   .. tab:: Via CLI

-    You can :ref:`create a migration manually <manual_migrations>` with above SQL.
+    :ref:`Create a migration manually <manual_migrations>` and add the above SQL to it.

-    Then apply the migration by running:
+    Apply the migration by running:

     .. code-block:: bash